Where is my refund of Wisconsin tax?

 Who is required to file a Wisconsin corporation franchise or income tax return?

-Every corporation organized under the laws of Wisconsin or licensed to do business in Wisconsin (except certain organizations exempt under sec.
-71.26(1), Wis.
+Every corporation organized under the laws of Wisconsin or licensed to do business in Wisconsin (except certain organizations exempt under secs.
+71.26(1) or 71.45(1), Wis.
 Stats.) is required to file a Wisconsin corporate franchise or income tax return, regardless of whether or not business was transacted.
 Unlicensed corporations are also required to file returns for each year they do business or have certain business activities in Wisconsin.

 Who Must File

-- Foreign corporations licensed to do business in Wisconsin.
+- Foreign corporations licensed to do business in Wisconsin and whose income is not exempt.

 - Unlicensed corporations doing business in Wisconsin.